param211/attendance_alert_v1/README.md

 # attendancealert_v1

-Community-powered alerts for pnline attendance on google meet/zoom.
+Community-powered alerts for online attendance on google meet/zoom.

 ## Make it your own